JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Local Similarity Siamese Network for Urban Use Change Detection on Aerial Images/index.md

 ---
-title: __'Local Similarity Siamese Network for Urban Use Change Detection on Aerial Images'__
+title: '__Local Similarity Siamese Network for Urban Use Change Detection on Aerial Images__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here